hotosm/hotosm-website/_product-pages/export-tool.markdown

   <br>
   **2. Select the data**

-  You can select specific features, otherwise download all available OSM features within the area.
-You can utilize this Download all OSM data checkbox listed in the Data tab.
+  You can select specific features, or otherwise download all available OSM features within the area.
+You can utilize the“Download all OSM data” checkbox listed in the Data tab.
 This will include all tags in the attributes, allowing you to filter the data you need or create a basemap out of exported features.
   <br>
   <br>